-1. Any student who has been exposed to a potential infection before, during, or after a clinical experience should report that exposure to his/her Preceptor, and to either the AT Program Director or Clinical Education Coordinator immediately.

-- 2. Any student, who demonstrates signs or symptoms of infection or disease that may place him/her and/or his/her patients at risk or require him/her to miss class or clinical experience, that student should report those potential infections or diseases immediately to Student Health Services (bottom floor of the Wiley Armory 724-852-3332).
+- 1. Any student who has been exposed to a potential infection before, during, or after a clinical experience should report that exposure to his/her Preceptor, and to either the AT PD and/or CEC immediately. - 2.
+Any student, who demonstrates signs or symptoms of infection or disease that may place him/her and/or his/her patients at risk or require him/her to miss class or clinical experience, that student should report those potential infections or diseases immediately to Student Health Services (bottom floor of the Wiley Armory 724-852-3332).
 A student may utilize his/her family physician, however, the same requirements and notifications of MSAT program personnel will be required of the personal physician. - 3.
-Upon review by Student Health Services or the personal physician, the student must make it known that he/she is an Athletic Training student and that he/she is required to furnish the MSAT Department with notification of his/her health status and ability to participate in the required academic and clinical activities of the educational program.
+Upon review by Student Health Services (or the personal physician), the student must make it known that he/she is an MSAT student and that he/she is required to furnish the MSAT program with notification of his/her health status and ability to participate in the required academic and clinical activities required of the educational program.
 Guidelines outlined in Table 1 will be adhered to. - 4.
-Upon receipt of the health status notification from Student Health Services or the personal physician, the student must present that notification to the Program Director or the Clinical Education Coordinator who will inform the other appropriate Athletic Training faculty who (in compliance with HIPAA) are required to know the student's health status.
-The health notification will be placed in a sealed envelope in the student's Department file. - 5.
-The student is responsible for notifying his/her Preceptor, of the need to miss clinical experiences and will be confirmed by the Clinical Education Coordinator with the designated Preceptor(s). - 6.
+Upon receipt of the health status notification from Student Health Services (or the personal physician), the student must present that notification to the PD and/or the CEC who will inform the other appropriate MSAT program faculty who (in compliance with HIPAA) are required to know the student's health status.
+The health notification will be placed in a sealed envelope in the student's MSAT department file. - 5.
+The student is responsible for notifying his/her Preceptor, of the need to miss clinical experiences and will be confirmed by the CEC with the designated Preceptor(s). - 6.
 Waynesburg University and the MSAT program are committed to providing equitable access to learning opportunities to students with documented disabilities and/or health concerns through reasonable accommodations.
 Students are advised to notify each course instructor of the need to miss class time.
-Students who may need accommodations and/or miss extended class time are urged to contact the Disability Services Coordinator and Academic Support Specialist in the Pathways Center, as soon as possible, to explore appropriate arrangements. - 7.
-The student is responsible to keep the Program Director and/or the Clinical Education Coordinator informed of conditions that require extended periods of time when the student is unable to meet the Program's Technical Standards and/or missed class/clinical time.
-Additional health status notifications will be required until such time as the student is cleared to return to meet all technical standards and full participation in all academic and clinical requirements of the academic program.
+Students who may need accommodations and/or miss extended class time are urged to contact the Disability Services Coordinator and Academic Support Specialist in the Waynesburg University Pathways Center, as soon as possible, to explore appropriate arrangements. - 7.
+The student is responsible to keep the PD and/or the CEC informed of conditions that require extended periods of time when the student is unable to meet the MSAT program's technical standards and/or missed class/clinical time.
+Additional health status notifications will be required until such time as the student is cleared to return to meet all technical standards and full participation in all academic and clinical requirements of the MSAT program.

-Table 1: Restrictions for health care personnel exposed to or infected with infectious diseases in health care settings.
+Table 1: Restrictions for healthcare personnel exposed to or infected with infectious diseases in healthcare settings.